KiranAN/DynamicInput-Type/README.md

-# directives
+# Dynamic Input-Type

-Choose html input type to dynamically based on the response
+Dynamically choose html input type to  based on the response